peass-ng/PEASS-ng/linPEAS/builder/README.md

 ## Quick start building linpeas.sh

 It's possible to indicate the params `--all`, `--all-no-fat` and `--small` to build the classic `linpeas_fat.sh`, `linpeas.sh` and `linpeas_small.sh`:
+- When testing builder changes locally, prefer writing the output to `/tmp` so you don't overwrite tracked release artifacts by accident.

 - **linpeas_fat.sh**: Contains all checks, even third party applications in base64 embedded.
 - **linpeas.sh**: Contains all checks, but only the third party application `linux exploit suggester` is embedded.
 This is the default `linpeas.sh`.